insoochung/ptolemy/README.md

 This repository contains code and execution scripts to evaluate [Ptolemy: Architecture Support for Robust Deep Learning](https://arxiv.org/abs/2008.09954) in terms of energy and area overhead.
 There are multiple variations to Ptolemy.
 In this work we study two most efficient variations: `FwAb` and `BwAb`.
 Also, we assume AlexNet as the target  neural network.

+> Disclaimer: I'm not an author of the paper.
+This is not an official implementation.

 ---

 ## Background